Balloons at Whiteman Park

 4 December 2020 in Latest Updates

-In mid-2020, Whiteman Park management took to decision to ban balloons in the Park in line with our Sustainability Plan goals, to come into effect from 1 January, 2021.
+In mid-2020, Whiteman Park management took the decision to ban balloons in the Park in line with our Sustainability Plan goals, to come into effect from 1 January, 2021.
 While we understand that this won’t be a popular decision, we have a large expanse of remnant and rehabilitated bushland to look after, which includes over 170 animal species that call the Park home.

 Balloons, particularly helium filled balloons, are an environmental hazard with the potential to cause harm to our native wildlife (both immediately inside the Park’s bounds and in our surrounding areas and nearby waterways).
 It takes many, many months for a ‘biodegradable’ balloon to break down in our drier ecosystem*, and that doesn’t take into consideration the plastic curling ribbons that are most often used as ties on the balloons.
 Wildlife, and even vegetation, can become entangled by these ribbons.